Public transport in Ireland: Derry

 The Derry City area has a population of 110,000, with a greater hinterland of 350,000 is served by both rail and bus services provided by the public transport company Translink.
 There are 15 bus routes serving parts of the city.
 Which had the monopoly on the route due to licensing rights with the DVLNI.
-This service is now run by Ulsterbus Foyle.
+This service is now run by Foyle Metro.

 For the various surrounding towns and villages around the city, there are Ulsterbus services travelling into the city centre.